 The current and ongoing movement of contemporary electric guitar playing has seen the instrument reach new heights in the realm of heavy music.
 Animals as Leaders and their fretboard wizardry have made them nearly a household name.
 Acts like Plini, Periphery, and Chon aren’t far behind with their unique, innovative, approach to playing and performing.
 File Hong Kong’s Oliver Cheung into the “up and coming and tremendously talented” folder.

-Indiana’s Cloakroom have announced the release of their sophomore full-length album.
-The new effort, which follows 2015’s Further Out, will be titled Time Well and will be released through Relapse Records on August 18.
-The album’s artwork and track listing can be found after the break, along with the official video for their new track “Seedless Star”.
+Leeds-based post-metal sextet Hundred Year Old Man have announced the release of their debut full-length album.
+The forthcoming effort, which comes hot on the heels of January’s Rei EP, will be titled Breaching and is set to be released on April 27 via Gizeh Records/Wolves & Vibrancy Records.
+The album’s artwork and track listing can be found after the break along with a stream of the new track “Disconnect” (via Echoes and Dust).

 Read our review of Rei here.